My Homemade Hummus Recipe

 • The Garlic+lemon juice

 • Start the food processor.
 Watch the texture of the hummus as it is being processed.
-Slowly add the cold water as needed, or even better, add 3-4 ice cubes (1 cup worth) to achieve the desired consistency.
-A good Israeli style hummus is silky smooth yet firm enough so that when the blade is taken out, the hummus stands still in the container.
+Once the mixture is combined, slowly add the ice cubes (1 cup worth, or ice-cold water) to achieve the desired consistency.
+A good Israeli-style hummus is silky smooth yet firm enough so that when the blade is taken out, the hummus stands still in the container (see photo below).
 Stop and taste.
 You can add more of the spices as you see fit.

 • Stop the food processor and check the consistency of the Hummus.
-Again if you brought it to the right level, once the blade is taken out, the Hummus should stand still like in this photo.
+If you have brought it to the right level, once the blade is removed, the Hummus should stand still, as shown in this photo.

 Serve the Hummus with paprika, roasted pine nuts, good (not light) EVOO (extra virgin olive oil), and some parsley.

 Typically served together with Tahini on top (recipe here).
-Usually, you eat with your hands using a fresh pita (this is my wife’s pita).
+Usually, you eat with your hands using a fresh pita (these are my wife’s pita), or simply with a fork, yes a fork.

-Brave people will eat it with a strong and spicy Yeman dip called S’CHUG (a recipe I found online)
+Brave people will eat it with a strong and spicy Yemeni dip called S’CHUG (here is a recipe I found online)

 A lite option can be eating it with Moon Pops.

 Many people will only use dry garbanzo beans and go through the process of soaking and cooking for hours.
-Personally, I have yet to find a winning cooking method that gave me the expected consistency, so I jump between cooking and using cans every so often.
-Canned beans give me great results and save me 1-2 hours of cooking and 24-48 hours of prep (soaking, swapping freshwater, etc.), so I use canned beans!
-You #Can Kill Me!
+Personally, after years of trying I have finally locked in on a winning cooking recipe that gave me the expected consistency, so these days I rarely use canned beans, but I will use canned beans when I need to make large amounts, host a big group of friends for dinner, or need a quick way to make Hummus in less than 1 hr, start to finish.
+Canned beans give me great results and save me 1-2 hours of cooking and 24-48 hours of prep (soaking, swapping freshwater, etc.), so I use canned beans once in a while!
+Go ahead and kill me, if you think I’m crazy.

-The cooking method I suggested above, (inspired by many recipes I read and most recently by my friend and a Hebrew food blogger Yuval Shchory) is the best method I found to get decent and consistent results, so if nothing else, at least follow these steps.
+The cooking method I suggested above, was inspired by many recipes I read and tried over the years, including one by my good friend and Hebrew/Israeli food blogger, Yuval Shchory, . is the best method I found to get the consistent results I was looking for, so if nothing else, at least follow these steps until you feel comfortable to make it your own.

 One Reply to “My Homemade Hummus Recipe”